 From 2012-2016 Samuel maintained a private piano studio and worked as a freelance musician in the Potsdam, New York area, accompanying students on piano at the Crane School of Music at SUNY Potsdam and functioning as rehearsal pianist for and performing with a variety of music ensembles in northern New York state.

 From 2013-2016, Samuel was pianist at the First Church of Christ, Scientist, Potsdam and from 2012-2016 was substitute organist at St. Mary’s Catholic Church, Potsdam, New York, and substitute keyboardist for the St. Lawrence Univeristy Gospel Service in Canton, New York.
 From 2014-2016 Samuel was accompanist for the University Choir at St. Lawrence University in Canton, New York, performing programs ranging from neo-Renaissance (Kirke Mechem) to Benjamin Britten, and from jazz standards to songs of peace and love from the 1960s and 1970s.
 In 2015-2016 Samuel was rehearsal and stage pianist for A Rabbit’s Foote Company, an original theater piece by Jessica James paying tribute to the first all-black travelling minstel show.

-Since August 2016, Samuel has made his home in Burlington, and now South Burlington, Vermont, maintaining a private piano studio and working as a versatile freelance musician in Vermont and the wider New England area.
+In August 2016, Samuel made his home in Burlington, Vermont.
+He maintains a private piano studio in South Burlington, Vermont and works as a versatile freelance musician in Vermont and the wider New England area.